🇭🇷

 Schengen Short-Stay Visa (Type C)

-Standard Schengen visa for nationalities requiring visa to enter Croatia and the Schengen Area.
-Valid for tourism, business, family visits up to 90 days in any 180-day period.
+Standard Schengen short-stay visa for nationals who require a visa to enter Croatia and the Schengen Area.
+Allows stays of up to 90 days within any 180-day period for tourism, business, or personal visits.

 90d